prisma/prisma-examples/typescript/rest-express-auth/README.md

 npm run dev
 ```

 The server is now running on `http://localhost:3000`.
-You can now the API requests, e.g. [`http://localhost:3000/feed`](http://localhost:3000/feed).
+You can send API requests, e.g. [`http://localhost:3000/feed`](http://localhost:3000/feed).

 ## Using the REST API